ulixee/hero/website/docs/BasicInterfaces/Agent.md

   - viewport `IViewport`.
 Sets the emulated screen size, window position in the screen, inner/outer width.
   - renderingOptions `string[]`.
 Controls enabled browser rendering features.
   - upstreamProxyUrl `string`.
 A socks5 or http proxy url (and optional auth) to use for all HTTP requests in this session.
 The optional "auth" should be included in the UserInfo section of the url, eg: `http://username:password@proxy.com:80`.
+  - coreConnection `options | CoreClientConnection`.
+An object containing `ICoreConnectionOptions` used to connect, or an already created `CoreClientConnection` instance.
+Defaults to automatically connecting to a local `Core`.

 #### **Returns**: `Promise`